Fact-checked by the onlinepaydaynews.com editorial team

 Origination Fees: The Hidden Cost Multiplier

 Always compare the APR across at least three lenders before signing.
-Use the loan’s APR, not its advertised rate, as your primary comparison metric.
+The APR, not the advertised rate, is your primary comparison metric.

 | Loan Type | Typical APR Range | Common Origination Fee |